ugonna/AutocompleteTextBox/README.md

 AutocompleteTextBox
 ===================

-A TextBox for WinRT apps that uses a custom dictionary of suggestions to popup autocomplete options.
+An autocomplete TextBox for WinRT/Modern (Windows 8/8.1) apps that uses a custom dictionary of suggestions to popup autocomplete options.

 Why?
 ----

-I needed a simple textbox with custom autocomplete suggestions for my app, [Eduplanner](http://goo.gl/pTODw "Eduplanner WinRT app"), and I couldn't find any on the internet (surprising, I know) so I built a simple one.
+I needed a simple textbox with custom autocomplete suggestions for my app, [Eduplanner](http://goo.gl/pTODw "Eduplanner WinRT app"), so I built a simple one.

 Do with it as you please.